Ahmad Shah Durrani: Children and succession

-Before his death, Ahmad Shah chose his younger son, Timur Shah Durrani, to succeed him, passing over his eldest son, Sulaiman Mirza.
+Before his death, Ahmad Shah nominated his younger son, Timur Shah Durrani, to succeed him, passing over his eldest son, Sulaiman Mirza.
 The announcement led to an internal conflict between factions loyal to Sulaiman and Timur.
 Ahmad Shah dismissed the faction of Sulaiman, proclaiming Timur far more capable than Sulaiman.
 However, Timur was left as governor at Herat, allowing the faction of Sulaiman to grow their influence.
 Upon Ahmad Shah's death, the faction of Sulaiman refused the throne to Timur, and gave it to Sulaiman, triggering a short civil war.
 Timur emerged victorious without battle, as support for Sulaiman had dissipated, and he fled to India.
 Later during the reign of Timur, his brother Sikander would become the main focus of a conspiracy to succeed to the Durrani throne after a plot on Timur's life that nearly succeeded in Peshawar.